HOW TO SPEND TWO WEEKS IN SWITZERLAND

 If you’re up for some adventure, you can start your day in Interlaken with paragliding, followed by a visit to Harder Kulm Mountain, accessible by funicular or hiking.

 Paragliding is a thrilling activity that offers panoramic views of the Swiss Alps and the beautiful landscapes below.
-There are several paragliding companies in Interlaken that offer guided tours, catering to all levels of experience.
+There are several paragliding companies in Interlaken offering guided tours, catering to all levels of experience.

-Alternatively, you can hike up to Harder Kulm Mountain, enjoying the fresh mountain air and stunning scenery along the way.
-The hike is relatively easy and suitable for all levels of experience, and there are many spots along the way where you can stop for a picnic or take photos.
+Alternatively, hike up to Harder Kulm Mountain, enjoying the fresh mountain air and stunning scenery along the way.
+The hike is relatively easy (about 2 hours one way) and there are many spots along the way where you can stop for a picnic or take photos.

-At the summit, you can enjoy the stunning views, visit the restaurant and souvenir shop, or go on a scenic hike along the panoramic trail.
-There are also many other outdoor activities in the area, such as zip-lining, mountain biking, or paragliding.
+At the summit, enjoy the stunning views, visit the restaurant and souvenir shop, or go on a scenic hike along the panoramic trail.
+There are also many other outdoor activities in the area, such as mountain biking, or paragliding.

 A must-visit attraction for many Switzerland visitors is the Jungfraujoch, also known as the “Top of Europe.”
 The Jungfraujoch is accessible by a scenic train/funicular and cable car ride from Interlaken, and it offers stunning views of the surrounding mountains and glaciers.